DaveBackus/Data_Bootcamp_Book/graphs1.md

 print(us)
 ```

 Note that we created a dataframe from a dictionary.
-That's convenient here, but in most real applications we'll read in spreadsheets or access APIs.
+That's convenient here, but in most real applications we'll read in spreadsheets or access the data online through an "API" (more on this later).

 *World Bank.* Our second dataframe contains 2013 data for GDP per capita (basically income per person) for several countries: